 A car insurance policy is a compulsory requirement for car owners.
 That is why every car owner buys a car insurance policy.
 However, many don’t know how the premium is calculated for the policy.
-A car insurance premium calculator helps in these cases.
-The car insurance premium calculator helps in calculating the premium of the car insurance policy based on the details of the car.
+A car insurance calculator helps in these cases.
+The calculator helps in calculating the premium of the car insurance policy based on the details of the car.

-For calculating the premium of a car insurance policy, some details are to be furnished in the car insurance calculator in India.
-These details are as follows:
+For calculating the premium of a car insurance policy, some details are to be furnished in the calculator.
+These details are as follows –

 The make, model and variant of the car determines the premium to be charged.
 Thus, the primary detail which is required for calculating the premium is the car details.

 The year in which the car is registered is also required for calculating the Insured Declared Value (IDV).
 Calculation of the IDV is required for calculating the premium